MikroElektronika/mikrosdk_click_v2/clicks/irthermo4/details.md

 ---
-# IR Thermo 4 click
+# IR Thermo 4 Click

 > IR Thermo 4 Click is a compact add-on board for precise remote sensing applications.
 This board features the TPiS 1T 1386 L5.5 H thermopile sensor from Excelitas, known for its high accuracy and narrow 5° field of view (FoV).
 This sensor, part of the CaliPile™ family, features factory-calibrated data stored in EEPROM, ensuring reliable and accurate performance.
 The sensor also comes in an isothermal TO-39 package with an integrated lens hood for minimized stray light and enhanced thermal stability, making it ideal for challenging environmental conditions.
 With a built-in ADC and multiple filter options, the sensor's data is easily accessible via an I2C interface.
 IR Thermo 4 Click is well-suited for remote skin temperature monitoring, over-temperature protection, human presence sensing, and motion detection.